msbutler/cs205final.github.io/index.md

 ## Data
 The dataset used comes from the Floodnet Challenge [[6]](#6), with approximately 2,300 quadcopter or drone images of land from post-Hurricane Harvey.
 The data is segmented into 60% training, 20% validation and 20% testing sets.
 Of the training set, 25% is labeled (approximately 400 out of 1,400 images).
-Examples of a non-flooded and flooded image are shown in Figure 3.
+Examples of a non-flooded and flooded image are shown in **Figure 3**.
 These images are of high resolution, 3000 by 4000 pixels, and hence are reduced to 1000 by 750 pixels for more efficient training and memory management.

 **Figure 3: Example Images for Classification**
 ![](figs/fig3.png =348x600)